rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/2-cloud-storage-splits.md

 ### Viewing Partition Status in the UI

-If you see any errors in the UI regarding your splits, you may need to check the status by selecting "View partitions"
+If you see any errors in the UI regarding your partitions, you may need to check the status by selecting "View partitions"

 ![img](/img/tutorials/302/partitions-refresh-ui.png)